READ THIS !!! – Passing your Driving Test (PDA) #drivingtest

 - Stopping beyond the thick solid white line at traffic lights

-- Driving on the wrong side of the road – another common one – yes, REALLY!
+- Driving on the wrong side of the road without a valid reason!

-- Turning right across the path of oncoming traffic at intersections
+- Making a right hand turn across the path of an oncoming vehicle

-- Turning right at traffic lights without a green arrow – but not waiting until completely safe to turn (i.e. 100% safe)
+- Turning right at traffic lights without a green arrow – but not waiting until completely safe to turn (i.e. not waiting until 100% safe)

 - Failing to give way when required at intersections and roundabouts

 - Getting too close to a parked car when parking, or when leaving a parking bay (parallel parking and reverse parking)

 - Changing lanes dangerously.
 You must check your Mirrors, Indicate and check the appropriate Blind spot BEFORE commencing a move into another lane.
 (Think MIB “Men In Black”, or MILO (the drink) – for Mirrors, Indicate, Look Over)

 - Failure to give way to an emergency vehicle driving under “lights and sirens”.
 There is a police station, ambulance depot and major hospital in Joondalup and there are often fire alarms going off in and around the city.
 You need to know what to be mindful of (i.e. the sound of sirens or the sight of flashing lights), and what to do in these circumstances.

 - Taking BOTH hands off the wheel while the car is in motion (e.g. to adjust your hair, pull up your sleeves, or “talk with your hands”)